cchauve/CEDAR/README.md

 # CEDAR: Encoding phylogenetic trees as vectors

-CEDAR is a program aimed at manipulating rooted phylogenetic trees encoded as vecors, as described in the paper "A Vector Representation for Phylogenetic Trees".
+CEDAR is a program aimed at manipulating rooted phylogenetic trees encoded as vecors, as described in the paper *"A Vector Representation for Phylogenetic Trees"*.

 **WARNING.** CEDAR is still in development.